barseghyanartur/django-fobi/docs/index.rst

 You should see a form handler as a Django micro app, which could have its' own models, admin interface, etc.

+By default, it's possible to use a form handler plugin multiple time per form.
+If you wish to allow form handler plugin to be used only once in a form, set the ``allow_multiple`` property of the plugin to False.

 As said above, Fobi comes with several bundled form handler plugins.
 Do check the source code as example.